 - You can choose between C-clamp and flange mount to secure the stand permanently or temporarily.

 The Samson MBA28 Microphone Boom arm comes with a flexible microphone suspension boom scissor arm made of solid springs and metal.
-You can mount it on your desk with the table mounting clamp.
+It can be easily attached to a desk or tabletop with a sturdy C-clamp mount or fixed permanently to a surface with a flange mount

 Double-braced arms allow the mic stand to perform in multiple environments.